namankheterpal/Fastest-Xiomi-Pair-2-Win-Hack-mi.com/README.md

  1: Open the following link in the browser http://mobile.mi.com/in/events/2ndanniversary/playgame/

- 2: Goto Level 50.
+ 2: Goto Level 50 or any level you want to start.
 Add DONT PLAY.
 Wait till REPLAY screen appears.

  3: Press F12 or Ctrl+Shift+I or Right-Click on scereen and Select Inspect.